Generalized Clustering and Multi-Manifold Learning with Geometric Structure Preservation: Proposed Method

-\textbf{Weight continuation.} At different stages of training, we have different expectations for the clustering and structure-preserving.
-At the beginning of training, to successfully decouple the overlapping manifolds, we hope that the $L_{cluster}$ will dominate and $L_{LIS}$ will be auxiliary.
-When the margin between different manifolds is sufficiently pronounced, the weight $\alpha$ for $L_{cluster}$ can be gradually reduced, while the weight $\beta$ for $L_{LIS}$ can be gradually increased, focusing on the preservation of the local isometry.
-The whole algorithm is summarized in Algorithm 1 in \textbf{Appendix A.1}.
+\textbf{Alternating Training.} To solve the above problem and integrate the goals of clustering and local structure preservation into a unified framework, we take an alternating training strategy.
+Within each epoch, we first optimize $L_{cluster}$ and $L_{rank}$ in a \emph{mini-batch}, with joint loss defined as Then at each epoch, we jointly optimize isometry loss $L_{\textit{LIS}}$ and $L_{align}$ on \emph{the whole dataset}, defined as \textbf{Weight Continuation.} At different stages of training, we have different requirements for clustering and structure preservation.
+At the beginning of training, to successfully decouple the overlapping manifolds, we hope that the $L_{cluster}$ will dominate and $L_{\textit{LIS}}$ will be auxiliary.
+When the margin between different manifolds is sufficiently large, the weight $\alpha$ for $L_{cluster}$ can be gradually reduced, while the weight $\beta$ for $L_{\textit{LIS}}$ can be gradually increased, focusing on the preservation of the local isometry.
+The whole algorithm is summarized in Algorithm 1.

-\textbf{Three-stage explanation.} The training process can be roughly divided into three stages, as shown in Fig.~\ref{fig:2}, to explain the training strategy more vividly.
+\textbf{Three-stage Explanation.} The training process can be roughly divided into three stages, as shown in Fig.~\ref{fig:2} (b), to explain the training strategy more vividly.
+Also, we provide the learning curves of key losses $L_{cluster}$, $L_{rank}$, $L_{\textit{LIS}}$ on the MNIST-test dataset in Fig.~\ref{fig:2} (c).
 At first, four different manifolds overlap.
-At Stage 1, $L_{cluster}$ dominates, thus data points within each manifold converge towards cluster centers to form spheres, but the local structure of manifolds is destroyed.
+At Stage 1, $L_{cluster}$ dominates, thus data points within each manifold converge towards cluster centers to form spheres, but the local structure of manifolds is corrupted.
 At Stage 2, $L_{rank}$ dominates, thus different manifolds in the latent space move away from each other to increase the manifold margin and enhance the discriminability.
-At stage 3, the manifolds gradually recover their original local structure from the spherical shape with $L_{LIS}$ dominating.
-It is worth noting that the above losses may coexist with each other rather than being completely independent at different stages, but that the role played by different losses varies due to the alternating training and weight continuation.
+At stage 3, these manifolds gradually recover their original local structure from the spherical shape with $L_{\textit{LIS}}$ dominating.
+Note that the above losses may coexist rather than being completely independent at different stages, but the role played by different losses varies due to the alternating training and weight continuation strategies.